 A non-United States corporation (other than a corporation that is classified as a PFIC for the taxable year in which the dividend is paid or the preceding taxable year) generally will be considered to be a qualified foreign corporation (a) if it is eligible for the benefits of a comprehensive tax treaty with the U.S. which the Secretary of Treasury of the United States determines is satisfactory for purposes of this provision and which includes an exchange of information program, or (b) with respect to any dividend it pays on stock (or ADSs in respect of such stock) which is readily tradable on an established securities market in the United States.
-Our ADSs have been approved for listing on the New York Stock Exchange, which is an established securities market in the United States, and we expect our ADSs to be readily tradable on the New York Stock Exchange.
+Provided that our listing is approved, we expect our ADSs to be readily tradable on the New York Stock Exchange, which is an established securities market in the United States.
 Accordingly, we believe that dividends we pay on our ADSs will meet the conditions required for the reduced tax rate.
 Since we do not expect that our ordinary shares will be listed on an established securities market in the United States, it is unclear whether dividends that we pay on our ordinary shares that are not backed by ADSs currently meet the conditions required for these reduced tax rates.